 II.
 Collection of your Personal Data

 Throughout this policy, “Personally Identifiable Data” will be defined as information which can be reasonably linked to a specific person.
-NAM may collect the following types of personal data when you interact with our website and/or portals.
+National Arbitration and Mediation (NAM) may collect the following types of personal data when you interact with our website and/or portals.
 This information may be collected directly from users about themselves or others, or on an automated basis.

 - Common identifiers such as name, username, physical address, email address, phone numbers, and the like;

 - Information about your job, such as your title and employer;

 - Billing data, including credit/debit card or other payment information;

 - Social media profile information;

 - Information about your device, network, and internet connection, such as your Internet Protocol (“IP”) address(es), Internet Service Provider (“ISP”), MAC address, other device ID (UDID), device type, operating system and browser type and version and date/time stamp, and client version;

 - Information about your usage of or other interaction with our services and website (“Usage Information”);